 The Master of Science in Nutrition and Integrative Health program is tailored to meet the eligibility requirements of several national board certifications.
-At the present time MUIH is in alliance with the requirements of each of the professional organizations listed below.
+At the present time MUIH is in compliance with the requirements of each of the professional organizations listed below.
 However boards do change their eligibility requirements.
 Please contact the appropriate board with questions and review licensing laws by state for the most up to date information.

 Board certification for nutrition often requires a supervised internship.
-To facilitate this, MUIH offers an optional six-month supervised internship program for our graduates.
-Contact the Office of Graduate Admissions for more information about the Internship in Nutrition and Integrative Health program.
+To obtain the needed hours for certification, MUIH offers an optional six-month supervised internship program for those who hold an advanced degree (master's or doctorate) in nutrition.
+Contact the Office of Graduate Admissions for more information about the Nutrition Internship Program.

 This program does not prepare students to sit for the Commission on Dietetics Registration dietetics exam.